-NOTE: The optional cable inlet box (for the iX4-650H/800H) is not USDA compliant.
+NOTE: The cable inlet box is not USDA compliant.
 Drainage of wash-down from the cable seal assembly does not comply with USDA requirements.

 The cable seal assembly must be mounted on the top of the robot during the robot installation process.
 The cable seal assembly is an extra-cost option, and is shipped separately from the robot.
-Refer to Installing a Cable Inlet Box for iX4-650H/800H Robots on page 88 for more information.
+Refer to Installing a Cable Inlet Box on page 55 for more information.

-Figure 1-13.
+Figure 1-11.
 Cable Inlet Box